Last revised on October 12, 2022.

 This post is one of two on the ruins of ancient Anuradhapura, the capital of a Sinhalese kingdom which once controlled north-central Sri Lanka.
-Following my tuk-tuk driver’s itinerary, it will cover our morning visits to the great dagoba of Jetavana as well as the Abhayagiri Monastery district on the northern end of the ancient city.
+Following my tuk-tuk driver’s itinerary, it will cover our morning visits to the great dagoba of Jetavana and the Abhayagiri Monastery district on the northern end of the ancient city.

 Why Visit The Site of Ancient Anuradhapura?

 Anuradhapura, located on the plains of what is now called North Central Province, was the capital of the first of these Sinhalese kingdoms.
-At its peak, the wealth generated by the kingdom’s economy was such that it was able to support a community of more that eight thousand Buddhist monks and surround them with massive religious structures which, next to the pyramids at Giza, were the largest human-made structures of the ancient world.
+At its peak, the wealth generated by the kingdom’s economy was such that it could support a community of more than eight thousand Buddhist monks and surround them with massive religious structures which, next to the pyramids at Giza, were the largest human-made structures of the ancient world.

-The city was also one of the great centres of Buddhist learning and visitors came from throughout the Buddhist world from Kashmir to China in search of copies of canonical texts and scholarship.
-To visit Anuradhapura is not only to enter a major tourist attraction, but also an ongoing archaeological site and a living pilgrimage destination for Buddhists from around the world.
+The city was also one of the great centres of Buddhist learning.
+Visitors came from throughout the Buddhist world, from Kashmir to China, searching for copies of canonical texts and scholarship.
+To visit Anuradhapura is not only to enter a major tourist attraction but also an ongoing archaeological site and a living pilgrimage destination for Buddhists worldwide.

 Transportation Options – By Foot, Bicycle, or Tuk-Tuk

 He picked me up at the guesthouse – The French Garden Tourist Rest in New Town – at 8:00 a.m.
-For the next six hours we zipped along from one end of the site to the other – he knows the place intimately so no time was lost trying to figure out where we were or how to get to where we (that should probably read “he”!) wanted to go.
-He would sit in the cab or do some socializing while I walked around the stupas or through the remains of monks’ residences or dinner halls or other structures.
+For the next six hours, we zipped along from one end of the site to the other – he knows the place intimately, so no time was lost trying to figure out where we were or how to get to where we (that should probably read “he”!) wanted to go.
+He would sit in the cab or do some socializing while I walked around the stupas or through the remains of monks’ residences or dining halls, or other structures.